TIBCOSoftware/snappydata/docs/vsd/vsd-connection-stats.md

 # Client Connections

-SnappyData provides several statistics to help you determine the frequency and duration of client connections to the distributed system.
+TIBCO ComputeDB provides several statistics to help you determine the frequency and duration of client connections to the distributed system.

 The following tables describe some commonly-used connection statistics.
 Examine the VSD output for information about additional connection statistics.